code-golf/code-golf/CONTRIBUTING.md

 - `variants` - List of names of the holes that are variants of this hole, including itself.
 - `case-fold` - A flag indicating that the output should be checked case insensitively.
 - `item-delimiter` - If set, indicates that the output should be understood as a collection of items that can appear in any order and that the items should be delimited by the provided token.
-- `multiset-delimiter` - If set, treats output as fixed order collection of multiple multisets, each separated by `item-delimiter`.
-Otherwise, output is treated as a single multiset.
+- `output-delimiter` - If set, treats output as fixed order collection of multiple outputs and treats each one individually.

 Example: